fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 You can find PostgreSQL installers on [EnterpriseDB](http://www.enterprisedb.com/products-services-training/pgdownload).
 Download and run the correct installer for your operating system (we recommend PostgreSQL 9.4.x.).
 As you proceed through the installation process, note your choices for port number, username, and password.
 You will need those when setting up the broker.
 For other PostgreSQL installation options, more complete documentation is available on the PostgreSQL [wiki](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

 **Note:** If you're setting up the broker on Mac OSX, we recommend using [homebrew](http://brew.sh) to install PostgreSQL.

+## Create a Local DynamoDB

+**Optional**

+Note: If you'd prefer to use an Amazon-hosted version of DynamoDB, you can skip this section for installing DynamoDB on your machine.

+Otherwise, you'll need to set up a local version of DynamoDB.
+DynamoDB local is a Java executable that runs on Windows, Mac, and Linux systems and is compatible with version 7 of the Java Runtime Environment, which you will have to install as a first step: [http://java.com/en/](http://java.com/en/ "download Java").

+After installing Java, [download the local DynamoDB files](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip "download local DynamoDB") and follow [Amazon's instructions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html "running DynamoDB on your computer") to run it.

+Note that a local version of DynamoDB is **not** recommend for production.

+Don't worry about creating tables in DynamoDB: the broker's [initialization process](#initialize-broker-backend-applications "initialize broker") handles that.

 ### Python and Virtualenv